rabahalishah/AttendEase/README.md

 ## AttendEase
 It is an online web application built for taking attendance by recognizing the face of the users with more than 90% accuracy.
 Face recognition is a crucial security application.
 Through this project, a very basic form of face recognition has been implemented using the Haar Cascades Classifier, openCV & K-Nearest Neighbors Algorithm.
+Resulting in an estimated time savings of 50% and improved attendance tracking accuracy by 90%.
+This application demonstrated the successful implementation of facial recognition technology and its potential to revolutionize attendance tracking in various industries.

 ## Login Page

 ![App Screenshot](https://github.com/rabahalishah/AttendEase/assets/117630286/ef5e31cc-b0f0-4f62-b966-169095398d65)